Find Trade Colleges

 39 Yearly Graduations

 Hunter College is the 11th most popular school in the nation for students seeking a bachelor's degree in clinical laboratory sciences.
 Each year, around 24,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-During the 2020-2021 academic year, 39 people received their bachelor's degree in clinical laboratory sciences from Hunter.
-Around 79% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+For the 2021-2022 academic year, 39 bachelor's degrees were handed out to clinical laboratory sciences majors at Hunter.
+About 82% of this group were women, and 88% were students from an underrepresented racial-ethnic group.

 #14